-Lu Xun park (鲁迅公园): Mere seconds after he screamed “I got one”, dozens of curious people surrounded the angler and the young guy helping him with a handnet.
+Lu Xun park (鲁迅公园): Mere seconds after he called out “I got one,” dozens of curious people surrounded the angler and the young guy helping him with a handnet.

 Heping park (和平公园): Storage space for boats in the southern part of the park.

 Huangxing park (黄兴公园): Having a break under the trees near the lake.

 Fuxing park (复兴公园): Lunchtime nap on a bench.

 Lu Xun park (鲁迅公园): Calligraphy done with water from the lake.
 Once the water evaporates, no trace is left of the writing.